technmsg/blog/v2/content/2014/05/26/as14-pc-experience.md

 ### The Spreadsheet

-The spreadsheet included a hanful of columns for each talk:
+The spreadsheet included a handful of columns for each talk:

 * Talk #
 * Overall score